IhorHorchakov/spring-mvc-observability/README.md

 #### The App

 The monitored application emulates car rental system.
-It is built of 2 services - API service (car-rental-api) and business service (car-rental-manager).
+It is built of 2 services:
+* API service `car-rental-api` at 8080 port
+* business service `car-rental-manager` at 8081 port

-The API service is supposed to be called by user to get the list of available cars and pick some car for rent on some period of time.
+The API service is supposed to be called by the user to get a list of available cars, then user picks some car for rent on fixed period of time.
-The business service stores a cars and rent info.
+The business service stores a car and rent info.

 At first the user has to get the list of available cars:
 `GET: http://localhost:8080/car-rent-api/cars`